-When you select – ‘Demand is correct,’ a pop-up screen appears with a message, ‘If you confirm, demand is correct then you can’t disagree with the demand.’
-Click on submit, if this is ok with you.
-A success message shall appear on your screen.
+Step 1: When you select this option, a pop-up screen appears with a message ‘If you confirm, demand is correct then you can’t disagree with the demand’.

-- Demand has already been paid: Provide the CIN (challan identification number).
+Demand has already been paid: Provide the Challan Identification Number (CIN).
 Also mention BSR code, date of payment, the serial number of challan and amount.
 You can also add your comments under ‘remarks.’
-If CIN is not available, mention that demand has been paid by challan, and CIN is not available.
-Also mention the date of payment, amount, and remarks (your comments), if any.
+If CIN is not available, mention that demand has been paid by challan and CIN is not available.
+Also, mention the date of payment, amount, and remarks (your comments), if any.

 - Filing type